 While sites like the Landon School’s are awe-inspiring, we understand not every school has the time or budget to devote to a microsite.
 Many Finalsite schools are opting to use one of our theme designs — pre-designed templates created by our team of award-winning designers — to build a summer camp website that implements modern design best practices.

-Marlborough School also uses a theme design for their Marlborough Summer website.
+Marlborough School uses a theme design for their Marlborough Summer website.
 The theme comes equipped with calls-to-action, calendar elements, and a photo slider, so it’s the perfect way to promote their programs and drive registrations.

 2. Give Your Summer Camps Their Own Brand.